Are you looking after someone when you are not at work?

 or https://carers.org to find you local service on-line.

 You can also drop in, call or email the Support & Information Service on the ground floor of the New Victoria and New Stobhill Hospitals and the Queen Elizabeth University Hospital.

 Health and Wellbeing information

-There is a dedicated Staff Health page on Staffnet that is a one stop for staff health issues.
-This provides information and support for staff on a range of health topics and factors that can impact on our health.
-For more information go to Staff Health
+There is a dedicated Staff Health page which provides information and support for staff on a range of health topics and factors that can impact on our health, all in one site.

 Support for Staff with Money Worries

 In the current economic climate, many staff are experiencing money and debt problems, which can increase personal stress.
 NHSGGC has a number of resources to support staff.